the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lifting-state.md

 };
 ~~~~~~~

 Here, the [JavaScript array's built-in filter method](https://mzl.la/3BYFAOR) is used to create a new filtered array.
-The `filter()` method takes a function as an argument, which accesses each item in the array and returns true or false.
-If the function returns true, meaning the condition is met, the item stays in the newly created array; if the function returns false, it's removed:
+The `filter()` method takes a function as an argument, which accesses each item in the array and returns `true` or `false`.
+If the function returns `true`, meaning the condition is met, the item stays in the newly created array; if the function returns `false`, it's removed:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~